 Graduates of colleges or universities of recognized standing who have also earned the B.D. degree with distinction may apply for admission to the graduate class, provided that this degree shall have included six semester hours of Greek and six semester hours of Hebrew.
-Upon the recommendation of the major professor and the Committee on Graduate Study and with the approval of the faculty, another major language may be substituted for either Hebrew or Greek.
+Upon the recommendation of the major professor and the Committee on Graduate Study and with the approval of the faculty, another major language may be substituted.